alekfrohlich/kakuro/README.md

 $ make <implementation> TEST=<number>
 ```

-where implementation can be 'cpp' or 'haskell' and number can vary between 1 and 5.
+where implementation can be 'cpp', 'haskell' or 'scheme' and number can be 2 or 91.

-Here's an example where we build haskell's first test case:
+Here's an example where we build the first test case:

 ```
 $ make scheme TEST=2
 ```

-Now, after building the test suite, run the generated executable (for compiled languages), name the same (kakuro) for any combination of test cases and implementations:
+Now, after building the test suite, run the generated executable (for compiled languages), named the same (kakuro) for any combination of test cases and implementations:

 ```
 $ ./kakuro